oanda/apidocs/sections/trades.md

 #### Response
     {
-        "ids" : [207654103, 207654104]   // List of transaction ids resulted from the trade include trades opposition direction that were partially closed
+        "ids" : [207654103, 207654104]   // List of transaction ids resulting from the trade including trades in the opposite direction that were fully or partially closed
         "units" : 2,
         "direction" : "short",
         "instrument" : "EUR_USD",